owersbrett/InitialGitRepository/README.md

 ## git config --global core.editor <editor of choice> - set your global editor

+## git commit --amend -m "<new message>" - changes the commit message of the last commit to the new message

 # Logical flow

 ## Working > Staging > GitDirectory